atyryshkina/algorithm-performance-analysis/README.md

 #### Feature Selection

 Galaxy records all parameters passed through the command line.
 This presents in the dataset as a mixed bag of relevant and irrelevant attributes.
-A brief sample:
+A brief sample follows:

 |Relevant attributes|Irrelevant attributes|
 |---|---|